 This factsheet looks at what ‘helping people learn’ means in a workplace context, focusing on the economic importance of workplace skills and the tangible ways employers can measure the skills and capabilities of their workforce.
 It signposts evolving theories on supporting learning, looking at the move away from training to learning.
 It also considers the strategic and practical issues in helping people learn and concludes by looking at the extent to which learning initiatives are effective in helping people to learn.

-Why do we need to discuss learning in the workplace?
+Why do we need to discuss learning in the flow of work?

 In the context of the workplace, learning needs to be specifically designed to support the organisation’s strategy.
-Accelerating and facilitating learning for individuals or groups to achieve organisational goals is seen as critical for an organisation’s productivity and performance.
-We’ve recently produced insights in this area in our report with Towards Maturity, our strategic L&D research partner.
+Facilitating and accelerating learning for individuals or groups to achieve organisational goals is critical for success.
+Our learning cultures research shows that this type of learning can help embed a positive learning environment.

 Economic importance of workplace skills

-Given that high levels of workforce skills are critical to business productivity and economic prosperity, supporting learning at work is high on the agenda of policy-makers and employers in many parts of the world.
+Given that high levels of workforce skills are critical to business productivity and economic prosperity, supporting learning in the flow of work is high on the agenda of policy-makers and employers in many parts of the world.
 For organisations, the skills of the workforce are vital to meet current and future business demands.
-For individuals, skills levels help to determine their employment and earnings potential.
+For individuals, skill levels help to determine their employment and earnings potential.

 To improve a country’s skills profile, it’s not enough to simply focus on pre-employment education and training.
 It’s also crucial for employers to continually invest in and develop the skills levels of their employees through methods such as on-the-job training, in-house development and coaching.
 Read our factsheet on skills development in the UK.

 The focus on organisational performance comes from various sources: